-The Medieval Studies concentration exposes students to the medieval civilizations of Europe and the Middle East through a range of disciplines.
-A broad approach is particularly appropriate to the study of medieval culture because the national and disciplinary boundaries to which the university has become habituated did not exist.
-French was spoken in England, Provençal in Italy, Arabic in Spain, and Latin everywhere.
-The dominant political organizations in Western Europe—the Church and Holy Roman Empire—were transnational by definition.
-Fields such as literature, history, astronomy, medicine, religion, and philosophy were not considered distinct.
-Students are encouraged to appreciate connections such as those between the Crusades and the epic, or the Cistercian movement and monastic architecture, so that they may grasp medieval culture as inclusively as people of this time would have experienced it.
+The Medieval Studies concentration exposes students to civilizations from the sixth century to the 16th through a range of disciplines.
+A broad approach is particularly appropriate to the study of medieval culture because the national and disciplinary boundaries to which the university has become habituated since the 19th century did not exist during the Middle Ages.
+French was spoken in England, Provençal in Italy, Arabic in Spain, and Latin or Greek throughout Europe.
+Major political organizations such as the Catholic Church, Holy Roman Empire, and Caliphates were transregional by definition.
+Fields such as art, astronomy, history, literature, medicine, theology, and philosophy were not always considered distinct.
+People, ideas, and physical objects traveled through vast networks of trade, communication, and study.
+For these reasons, students are encouraged to explore medieval culture as inclusively as people of this time would have experienced it.

 Areas of Study

-Students may moderate into Medieval Studies as well as a divisional program.
-They are expected to fulfill the requirements for both the divisional program and the Medieval Studies concentration, though they ultimately write one Senior Project combining work in both fields.
 In the Upper College, students turn to more specialized work, taking at least three additional courses in medieval studies.
 At least one of those must be a 300-level course.
 Before undertaking research for the Senior Project, students must demonstrate reading knowledge of at least one appropriate language, either medieval or modern.
-A student working on an art history project may be asked to learn French or German for access to scholarly works; a student concentrating on historical materials might learn Latin; a student involved in literature may become familiar with the relevant medieval language, such as Old English or Old Provençal, through a tutorial.
-A Senior Project emerging from this study plan is grounded in a breadth of knowledge acquired in the Lower College and the more advanced skills obtained in the Upper College.
-In the final year, students complete a Senior Project, which combines work in the disciplinary program and in Medieval Studies.
-At least two members of the Senior Project board must be affiliated with Medieval Studies.
+In their final year, students complete a Senior Project, which combines work in the disciplinary program and in Medieval Studies.
+At least two members of the Senior Project board must be affiliated with the Medieval Studies concentration.